-SIE is a location used to set the IER bits in a single atomic operation, rather than using a read / modify / write sequence.
+SIE is a location used to set the IER bits in a single atomic operation, rather than using a read/modify/write sequence.
 Writing a 1 to a bit location in SIE sets the corresponding bit in the IER.
-Writing 0s does nothing, as does wiring a 1 to a bit location that corresponds to a non-existing interrupt input.
-The SIE is optional in the AXI INTC core and can be parametrized out by setting $C_HAS_SIE = 0$.
-The Set Interrupt Enable (SIE) register is shown in Figure 8 and the bits are described in Table 10.
+Writing 0s does not have any effect, as does writing a 1 to a bit location that does not correspond to an existing interrupt.
+The SIE is optional in the AXI INTC core and can be parametrized out by setting C\HAS\SIE to 0.
+The SIE register is shown in Figure 8 and the bits are described in Table 10.

-Figure 8: Set Interrupt Enable (SIE) Register
+Figure 8: Set Interrupt Enable Register